5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 "Verbs" consist of a combination of 4 components: the Codec's address, Pin Complex Nodes with Control Names, Verb Commands and Verb Data which has to be extracted from the Codec dump, corrected and injected into macOS via AppleALC kext.
 For info on how to extract verbs from the Codec dump *manually*, please refer to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).

 Luckily for us, we can use **PinConfigurator** to extract the Verbs from the Codec dump automatically.

-Ensure that your PinConfig contains all the Nodes that are part of the PathMap!
+⚠️ Make sure that your `PinConfig` contains ***all*** the Input and Output Nodes (Mixers/Switces are irrelavant) you are refering to in the `PathMap` so the routing is coherent!.
+If you are referencing a node in a path which doesn't exist (in the PinConfig) then there will be no sound for this path.
+On the other hand, you can have more Nodes in the PinConfig than you are actually assigning in the PathMap – they just won't be available/visible in System Preferences as Input/Output sources.

 ### Using PinConfigurator to create a PinConfig

 #### Default Method (keeps connected Nodes only)
-Preferred method if you just want to inject the default Codec configuration into macOS.
+Preferred method if you just want to inject the default Input/Output Soures into macOS (Double-check against Nodes used in the Platforms.xml and if necessary, adjust them accordingly).

 1. Open **PinConfigurator**
 2. Click on "File > Open…" (⌘+O) and select "codec_dump.txt"